Can't be bothered building your own picnic party box? Here's some Melbourne prepared earlier

 All the Vue cafés do lunchboxes (just like school, only fancy) but the one at Heide Gallery best where we can gawk at the sculptures while eating the salads, pies and thermos of tea made with herbs from the garden.
 Bulleen, $70 for 2.

 Fitzrovia packs a mean picnic.
 They even stick in a blanket and have your wine waiting, chilled, at the Prince Wine Store.
-In your basket you’ll find lobster club sandwiches, cheese and tarts, as well as cutlery, crockery, and possibly the kitchen sink.
+In your basket you’ll find a selection of sandwiches, cheese and tarts, as well as cutlery, crockery, and possibly the kitchen sink.
 St Kilda, $75 pp.

 Spanish-style rolls and Portuguese custard tarts await you in Gas Eatery’s tapas-inspired picnic boxes.
-They’re $40 per box including cutlery, plates, and glasses.
+They’re $50 per box (standard and vegetarian available) including cutlery, plates, and glasses.
 South Melbourne.